Dynamics of magnetic collective modes in the square and triangular lattice Mott insulators at finite temperature: Dynamics on the triangular lattice

 \subsection{Spectral maps for varying $U/t$ and temperature}

 Fig.9 exhibits the spectral maps for the triangular lattice, in the same layout as in the square case.
-The three couplings represent `strong' ($U/t=10.0$), `intermediate' ($U/t=8.0$) and `close to the transition' ($U/t=6.0$) regimes.
+The four couplings represent "Heisenberg" ($U/t=20.0$), "strong" ($U/t=10.0$), "intermediate" ($U/t=8.0$) and "close to the transition" ($U/t=6.0$) regimes.
 The non-Heisenberg features like amplitude fluctuations and multi-spin couplings increase column-wise.

-The Heisenberg spectrum is much more complicated than in the square case, as the background order corresponds to ${\bf q}=(2\pi/3,2\pi/3)$ as a result of mild frustration.
+The spectrum in the Heisenberg limit is much more complicated than in the square case, as the background order corresponds to ${\bf q}=(2\pi/3,2\pi/3)$ due to the effect of mild frustration.
 We plot the spectrum along $\Gamma-K-M-\Gamma$ trajectory in the Magnetic Brillouin Zone (MBZ).
 There are two bands at a generic wavevector.
 The magnetic order is fragile, as indicated by the reduced bandwidth compared to the square case.
 Even on mild increase in $T$ ($T/W_{mag}=0.2$), the multi-band structure becomes fuzzy and large linewidths develop in the $M-\Gamma$ region.
 Further increase in $T$ makes most of the spectrum incoherent, apart from the Goldstone mode at the ordering wavevector.

-Moving to the Hubbard counterparts, the strong coupling spectrum at low $T$ is similar to the Heisenberg result, with $J_{eff} \sim t^2/U$.
+Moving to the lower coupling counterparts, the strong coupling spectrum at low $T$ is similar to the Heisenberg result, with $J_{eff} \sim t^2/U$.
 The dip near $M$ point is more prominent.
 Thermal effects are also Heisenberg-like.
 On decreasing the coupling to $U/t=8.0$, the curvature of the $\Gamma-K$ branch increases at low $T$, as does the dip.
 Amplitude fluctuations induce more dramatic damping of the spin-wave modes at comparable temperatures.
-Finally, close to the Mott transition ($U/t=6.0$), even the `low $T$' spectrum is incoherent.
+Finally, close to the Mott transition ($U/t=6.0$), even the low-$T$ spectrum is incoherent.
 Soft modes are visible in a wide region of momentum space.
+In Appendix D, we show the gradual evolution of the low temperature spectrum as one approaches the Mott transition, staying within the 120\degree ordered family of states.